trebisdetablan/ITSECWB-Bahay-Ni-Kuya/README.md

 # Bahay Ni Kuya - Real Estate Website
-This project is developed as a requirement of ITDBADM
+This project is developed as a requirement of ITDBADM, forked for ITSECWB requirements.

 # Project Overview:
 Bahay Ni Kuya is a website where users can purchase houses and view pertinent details such as location.